tuftsdev/comp20-zzager/security/README.md

 Instructor: Ming Chow

-The report has been completed and is available online via Github Pages.
+The report has been completed and is available online via Github Pages (http://tuftsdev.github.io/comp20-zzager/security/).

 I worked with Duc Nguyen to find security issues in our respective servers.
 I also got help and information from several online sources.
 These are cited in the report.